currymike123/CS1/week2.md

 ## Decimal Numbers

 <b>Float</b> and <b>double</b> are used to store decimal numbers.
-Just like integers, the difference between them is the size of the number they can store.
-A double is more precise than a float and we will mainly use doubles in this class.
+The difference from integers is the addition of a decimal place, the size of the number they can store, and the precision of the number.
+A double is more precise than a float.
+The default type for decimal numbers is a double.
+To use a float you must add an f to the end of the number.

 ### 0.0, 0.1, 0.2, 0.3, 0.4, 0.5, . . .